vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 28 / The Gospel of Kaun. ḍinya 549

-to fall to the grounḍThe liṅga fell but began to cause a terrible conflagration; Brahmā and Vis.ṇu tried in vain to find the top and bottom of it, and peace was only restored when the sages agreed to worship the liṅga, together with their wives.
+to fall to the ground.
+The liṅga fell but began to cause a terrible conflagration; Brahmā and Vis.ṇu tried in vain to find the top and bottom of it, and peace was only restored when the sages agreed to worship the liṅga, together with their wives.

 Antinomian conduct has remained a feature of Saiva ascetics until the present ´ day.

 Kauṇd.inya’s eschatology

 Like the aspirant, we should leave this provocative, foolish phase in the dis cipline behind us and move on towards the final goal.
-The next step in the career of the practitioner is to retreat into solitude, which ends in his move to the cremation grounḍBy chosing this, for ordinary Hindus most pollutive and horrifying place, as his last residence on earth (while still alive), the accom plished Pāśupata saint proves his complete detachment from all earthly things.
-Like God Himself, he has transcended the relative world of opposites, of pure and impure, of good and evil, and as a monad, steeped in meditation, he awaits the moment that God’s grace will fall upon him and his suffering comes to an enḍThis signals in the completion of the practice of imitatioṇWith this, at the moment of death, the saint becomes god.
+The next step in the career of the practitioner is to retreat into solitude, which ends in his move to the cremation ground.
+By chosing this, for ordinary Hindus most pollutive and horrifying place, as his last residence on earth (while still alive), the accom plished Pāśupata saint proves his complete detachment from all earthly things.
+Like God Himself, he has transcended the relative world of opposites, of pure and impure, of good and evil, and as a monad, steeped in meditation, he awaits the moment that God’s grace will fall upon him and his suffering comes to an end.
+This signals in the completion of the practice of imitatioṇWith this, at the moment of death, the saint becomes god.

 The Pāśupatas¯utras finish when the divine speaker, that is Siva the author ´ of the S¯utras, instructs the practitioner in the penultimate stage to meditate on Him by repeating the following prayer: